CTF as a Service: A reproducible and scalable infrastructure for cybersecurity training: Introduction

-Organizing and hosting a CTF event is, however, a technically demanding undertaking.
-Setting up isolated and reproducible environments for each challenge, ensuring equitable access for all participants, managing scaling under concurrent load, and maintaining reliable connectivity constitute operational challenges of considerable magnitude.
-In academic environments with limited technical staff and restricted hardware resources, the operational burden associated with hosting CTFs can become a barrier that limits both the frequency and quality of such events.
+Organising and hosting a CTF event is, however, a technically demanding undertaking.
+Setting up isolated, reproducible environments for each challenge, ensuring equitable access for all participants, managing scaling under concurrent load, and maintaining reliable connectivity are operational challenges of considerable magnitude.
+In academic settings with limited technical staff and constrained hardware resources, the operational burden associated with CTF hosting can become a barrier that limits both the frequency and the quality of such events.

-This paper addresses this challenge by presenting the design and iterative development of a CTF as a Service platform built on UPNA's \textit{Proxmox} virtualization infrastructure.
-By integrating IaC tools, container orchestration, and a CI/CD pipeline for challenge deployment, the system aims to reduce the operational burden of hosting CTFs to a manageable level, enabling instructors and student organizations to run competitions with minimal manual intervention.
-The platform has been designed with extensibility as a guiding principle, with the long-term goal of evolving into a production-ready service capable of supporting both internal university events and, potentially, external clients.
+This paper addresses this challenge by presenting the design and iterative development of a CTF as a Service platform built on the UPNA's \textit{Proxmox} virtualisation infrastructure.
+By integrating IaC tools, container orchestration, and a CI/CD pipeline for challenge deployment, the system aims to reduce the operational burden of CTF hosting to a manageable level, enabling instructors and student organisations to run competitions with minimal manual intervention.
+The platform has been designed with extensibility as a core premise, with the long-term goal of evolving into a production service capable of supporting both internal university events and, potentially, external clients.

-The remainder of this paper is organized as follows.
+The remainder of this paper is organised as follows.
 Section~\ref{sec:soa} reviews related work on CTF platforms and cyber range systems.
-Section~\ref{sec:dev} describes the development process in detail, including the design decisions made and the technologies employed to address them.
+Section~\ref{sec:dev} describes the development process in detail, including the design decisions adopted and the technologies used to address them.
 Section~\ref{sec:results} presents the results obtained.
-Section~\ref{sec:future} outlines future work, and Section~\ref{sec:conclusion} closes the paper with the conclusions.
+Section~\ref{sec:future} outlines future work, and Section~\ref{sec:conclusion} closes the paper with conclusions.